Understanding Value-Based Care Models

 • The volume-driven, fee-for-service model that rewards more visits, more procedures, and more tests is giving way to value-based care models that reward providers for improving care quality and patient health outcomes.

-• The US Centers for Medicare & Medicaid Services has set the goal of ensuring that all Medicare beneficiaries and most Medicaid beneficiaries are enrolled in value-based programs by 2030.
+• The US Centers for Medicare & Medicaid Services has set the goal of enrolling all Medicare beneficiaries and most Medicaid beneficiaries in value-based programs by 2030.

-• Health organizations will need to accurately measure quality and costs.
-Without a clear understanding of the costs associated with a particular type of patient or the treatment of a particular disease, organizations may enter into a contract to accept a per-patient sum that doesn’t cover the real cost of treatment, let alone provide a measure of profit on top of that.
+• Healthcare providers will need to accurately measure quality and costs.
+Without a clear understanding of the costs associated with a particular category of patient or the treatment of a particular disease, providers may enter into a contract to accept a per-patient sum that doesn’t cover the real cost of treatment.

 Value-Based Care Models Explained